 chopped fresh parsley for garnish

-Fill a medium pot with water and 1 tablespoon of salt.
+Fill a medium pot with water and 1 teaspoon of salt.
 Bring it to a boil over high heat.
 Add the potatoes and boil them until soft, about 20 minutes.
-Drain the potatoes and add 1.5 teaspoons of salt and 3 tablespoons of ghee or butter.
+Drain the potatoes and add .5 teaspoon of salt and 3 tablespoons of ghee or butter.
 Smash with a potato smasher, then add the vegetable stock and stir to combine.
 Cover and leave on low on a back burner to keep warm.

 Heat a large saute pan over medium heat.
 Put the red pepper flakes in the dry pan for a few seconds and then add the black pepper for a few seconds, before adding the olive oil and 1 tablespoon of the butter or ghee.
 Stir until the butter or ghee has melted, then add the shallots and 1 teaspoon of salt.
 Stir until the shallots are translucent, then add the tomatoes and clam juice, stirring to combine.
 Cook for 25 to 30 minutes, until all tomatoes are broken down.